rdotnet/rClr/README.md

 Accessing the Common Language Runtime (.NET or Mono) from the R statistical software, in-process.

+## Prerequisites

+As of May 2019, on Windows Clr requires the .NET Framework (4.6.1+, 4.7.2+ recommended).
+Groundwork towards running on .NET Core started but it is unclear how to embed the .NET Core runtime into R.

+As of September 2015 using Mono on Windows is not maintained.

 ## Installing

 As of 2019-04, releases can be found via the [release tab of the rClr GitHub repository](https://github.com/jmp75/rClr/releases).

 ### Pre-compiled binaries

-You can install pre-compiled rClr for Windows via [https://rclr.codeplex.com](https://rclr.codeplex.com).
+You can install pre-compiled rClr for Windows via the [release tab of the rClr GitHub repository](https://github.com/jmp75/rClr/releases).
+May 2019 has binary packages for R 3.4 and 3.5.

+`7z a rClr_windows_pkgs.7z` then `cd R_pkgs\bin\windows\contrib\3.5\` for R 3.5.x.

 You can use from the command line `R CMD INSTALL rclr_0.8.zip` where `R` points to one of the R.exe installed on your machine, or from R itself `install.packages('c:/path/to/rclr_0.8.zip')`

 ### From source

-If you want to compile from source note that you may be interested in using the [testing branch](https://github.com/jmp75/rClr/tree/testing).
+If you want to compile from source, you may be interested in using the [testing branch](https://github.com/jmp75/rClr/tree/testing).

 rClr is not your average R package and requires a few more tools than is typical for most R packages.